-The College uses the "weighted" high school when calculating the final GPA, which will be used in the admissions process.
-In addition, homeschooled applicants may be required to submit additional materials such as standardized test results or additional course work to be considered for admission.
+The College uses the "weighted" high school GPA for the final high school GPA when evaluating applications.
+In addition, home-schooled applicants may be required to submit additional materials such as standardized test results or additional course work to be considered for admission.
 The college GPA is the cumulative GPA derived from the total credit hours and quality points earned at all post-secondary institutions the applicant has attended.